qgis/QGIS-Enhancement-Proposals/QEP-8-geometry_redesign.rst

 2. It is common to have 3D data in PostGIS.
 Currently, depending on the edit method used, it can happen that QGIS converts a geometry to 2D during editing.
 QGIS should at least preserve the existing z-Values if possible (e.g. if a vertex is moved to a new position).
 To achieve that, it needs an internal geometry representation that supports z-values.
 Maybe we will see more 3D plugins if storing z-coordinates is supported by the core library.

 3. Linear referencing is an important feature to avoid redundancy for geographic data.
-Currently, it is done with a hack in shapefile reading and evaluated in the analysis library (using event layer plugin as GUI).
+Currently, it is done either with views on DB side or, for shapefiles, interpreting z-values as m and then doing the computations in the analysis library (using event layer plugin as GUI).
 If the geometry model supports m-values, linear referencing can be solved properly and for all datasources which support m-values.

 3. Proposed solution
 ------------------------